andykitchen/ohmc2022-firmware/README.md

 $ riscv64-unknown-elf-objdump -b binary -m riscv:rv32 -D build/rockling/software/bios/bios.bin
 ```

+### Boot sequence

 It's interesting to see because the code is basically just a lot of
 of loads and stores to control registers, with a few branches.

+The early boot procedure is pretty straight forward.
+The CPU reset vector is just `0x00000000` this is the bottom of ROM,
+corresponding to the first instruction in `bios.bin`.

+Then, there is an immediate jump into the `reset_vector` which:

+1. Sets up the stack pointer
+2. Sets up `trap_vector` using `csrw mtvec,t0` this is the location the CPU will jump on interrupts:
+    -   illegal instructions
+    -   bus errors?
+    -   external interrupts? _(not implemented in FemtoRV the CPU core we're currently using)_
+3. Copies initial values for static variables (`.data`) from their location in ROM into SRAM starting at `0x010000000`
+4. Zeros SRAM locations for zero initialised variables (`.bss`)
+5. Enables some interrupts using `csrs mie,t0`
+6. Jumps to `main`
+7. Goes into an infinite loop (if `main` ever returns)

+The `trap_vector`:

+1. Tries to save all the registers on the stack
+2. Jumps to the `isr`
+3. Reloads the saved registers
+4. Tries to return from the handler via the `mret` instruction

 ### Debugging the Software